Matthieu Vaxivière: Formula Renault 3.5

 Vaxivière took his first Formula Renault 3.5 podium at the Nürburgring.

 After his two seasons in the Eurocup, Vaxivière graduated to the Formula Renault 3.5 Series for the 2014 season, driving for Lotus alongside Marlon Stöckinger.
 He finished eighth overall despite missing two rounds due to an injury.

 Vaxivière returned to Lotus for the 2015 season.
-Three wins and a heap of podiums made the French driver vice-champion.
+Three wins and a heap of podiums made him vice-champion.

 For the first season of the newly rebranded Formula V8 3.5 Series, Vaxivière would partner Matevos Isaakyan at SMP Racing.
-This season, the Frenchman amassed seven podiums, two of which were wins, and took home fourth place in the standings.
+This season, he amassed seven podiums, two of which were wins, and took home fourth place in the standings.

 Lotus F1

-After completing several post-season tests with both Pons Racing and Lotus in preparation for 2014, the Frenchman was announced by Lotus to drive with them in the Formula Renault 3.5 Series alongside Filipino-Swiss rookie Marlon Stöckinger.
+After completing several post-season tests with both Pons Racing and Lotus in preparation for 2014, Vaxivière was announced by Lotus to drive with them in the Formula Renault 3.5 Series alongside Filipino-Swiss rookie Marlon Stöckinger.

 Sportscar debut

 Vaxivière driving in the 2018 6 Hours of Silverstone.

 Having competed in various endurance events such as the GT3 Le Mans Cup throughout his time in junior formulae, Vaxivière made his full-time transition into sportscar racing near the end of 2016, when he partnered Michele Rugolo and Stéphane Lémeret in the GT category of the Asian Le Mans Series from round two onwards.
 He helped DH Racing to finish second in the championship, having taken victory at the Fuji Speedway.

 Vaxivière's main campaign in 2017 would lie in the LMP2 class of the FIA World Endurance Championship, which he contested with TDS Racing.
-Having taken a podium on debut at Silverstone, the Frenchman finished 16th in the drivers' standings.
+Having taken a podium on debut at Silverstone, he finished 16th in the drivers' standings.

 2018 would start out positively for Vaxivière, who finished second in the first two races of the European Le Mans Series with TDS before embarking on a season in the WEC with the French team.
 A podium during the 2019 24 Hours of Le Mans would prove to be the highlight of his season, which Vaxivière finished eighth overall.

-As a result of the COVID-19 pandemic, 2020 saw Vaxivière compete in a myriad of championships, including the GT World Challenge Europe Endurance Cup or the Mitjet International series, where the Frenchman took four wins from as many appearances.
+As a result of the COVID-19 pandemic, 2020 saw Vaxivière compete in a myriad of championships, including the GT World Challenge Europe Endurance Cup or the Mitjet International series, where he took four wins from as many appearances.
 That year also yielded another podium at Le Mans, Vaxivière driving for Panis Racing alongside Nico Jamin and Julien Canal.